ega4432/notion-to-markdown-action/README.md

 ### `output_path`

-Directory path to output files.
+You can specify the directory path to output files.

 - optional
 - default: `output`

+### `filename_property`

+You can specify the column of the Notion database to be used as a filename when saving the files.

+- optional
+- default: `title`